 A7.
 You should include facility rental costs under “Other Direct Costs”.
 Facility rental costs should not be more than 20 percent of the total approved budget.

 Q8.
 How do I demonstrate my organization’s approved fringe benefit rate?

 A8.
-If a cognizant federal agency has negotiated or approved your fringe benefit rate (PDF, 57 KB), provide a copy of the agreement.
+If a cognizant federal agency has negotiated or approved your fringe benefit rate (PDF), provide a copy of the agreement.
 If no rate agreement exists, provide a breakdown of the amounts and percentages that comprise fringe benefit costs such as health insurance, FICA, retirement insurance, and taxes.
 Identify the base for allocating these fringe benefit expenses

 Q9.
 Can I apply for less than the maximum award amount?